Jazz Institute @ Brevard

 Under the direction of Michael Dease, the Jazz Institute @ Brevard is committed to providing an authentic, immersive experience in the jazz aesthetic while refining the elements of musical and personal discipline, integrity, and passion.
 If you are seeking to take your musical abilities to the next level, look no further, you are in the right place.

-The program will enroll up to 60 students, ages 14 to 29, who will participate in big band / combo classes and performances, private lessons, recording sessions, and mentoring opportunities with world renowned faculty and guest artists.
+The program enrolls up to 70 students, ages 14 to 29, who will participate in big band / combo classes and performances, private lessons, recording sessions, and mentoring opportunities with world renowned faculty and guest artists.

 Our all-star faculty are some of the busiest working professionals in the music industry and their talent is equaled in their teaching ability.
 They are here for you – our students.
 The great Dizzy Gillespie once said, "I always try to teach by example and not force my ideas on a young musician.
 One of the reasons we're here is to be a part of this process of exchange."